vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 Wine's Wayland driver currently doesn't support any of these functionalities and therefore doesn't offer a solution.

-### Cursor fails to lock when moving around the camera
+### Cursor fails to lock when moving around the viewport camera

-This is an issue with Xwayland, which only allows the cursor to lock when its invisible.
+This is an issue with Xwayland, which currently only allows the cursor to lock when its hidden.

 This can be fixed by either:

 - Using [Kombucha](https://github.com/vinegarhq/kombucha.git) instead of base Wine (automatically pulled by Vinegar)
 - Disabling Xwayland native scaling if you're on GNOME
-- Using Wine's native Wayland driver (discouraged)
+- Using Wine's Wayland driver (discouraged)
 - Switching to an X11 session if available

 ### Studio fails to run and gives an exit status 53